LujiAnna/moving-blocks/README.md

 ## Learning objectives

 - Move DOM elements on the page
-- React to keypresses
+- React to key-presses to move through the grid and select
 - Collision detection

 ## The Mission

-Ready for a next level challenge?

 Have a square that you can move using the arrow keys.
 Have 4 other squares that move randomly around the screen.